David-Ciz/ida4sims-cli/README.md

 - **Python**  v.3.11.* installed on the system.
 - **Git:** Required for cloning the repository.
 - **LEXIS Account:** An active account on the LEXIS platform.
-- **Project Access:** Membership and access rights to the `exa4mind_wp4` project on LEXIS. (https://opencode.it4i.eu/exa4mind-private/wp4/adams4sims/-/wikis/processes/acessing-Lexis-project)
+- **Project Access:** Membership and access rights to the `exa4mind_wp4` project on LEXIS. (follow the instructions here: [wiki-instructions](https://github.com/David-Ciz/ida4sims-cli/wiki/accessing%E2%80%90Lexis%E2%80%90project))

 ## Installation